-Lengthy permit processes remain an obstacle
+Lengthy permit processes remain an obstacle Time-consuming permit processes are slowing down the req-

 Time-consuming permit processes are slowing down the requisite investments in the electricity network.
 Lead times from decision to implemented project can be as long as ten years.